BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-He grew up studying at least 7 languages, and could speak that many as an adult.
+He grew up studying at least seven languages, and could speak that many as an adult.
 By the time he was 8 years old, von Neumann was versed in both differential and integral calculus [...].<sup>26</sup>
 </p>
 </blockquote>